MrEricSir/EscarabajoRanchero/README.md

 * SDL_mixer
 * SDL_image

+On Ubuntu, these packages can be installed with:
+> sudo apt-get install build-essential cmake libsdl1.2-dev libsdl-image1.2-dev libsdl-mixer1.2-dev libgl1-mesa-dev

 The recommended way to build on *nix systems is as follows:
 > $ cd build
 >